 The desire for transformation can be seen in these examples from two specific industries – Wellness and Luxury Travel.

-According to the Global Wellness Institute, the wellness industry was a $3.7 trillion market in 2015 and is expected to grow 17% by 2020.
+According to the Global Wellness Institute, the wellness industry is now a $4.5. trillion wellness economy.
 And it’s not just physical fitness people are looking for, it’s an overall focus on mental well-being and self-care.
-In fact, fitness magazine, Shape, reported on a survey by a wellness tech company which found that in 2018, “72% of millennial women are moving away from solely physical and financial goals to make self-care and mental health their priority.”
+In fact, fitness website Total Shape reported on a survey by a wellness tech company that found that in 2018, “72% of millennial women are moving away from solely physical and financial goals to make self-care and mental health their priority.”

 New Experiences Lead to Transformations

 A Smart Meetings article about the rise of transformative meetings written by Dan Johnson chronicles “The Growing Need for Purposeful Programming.”
 The article interprets this as making meetings more “retreat-like gatherings that are much more informal, spontaneous and collaborative, and focus on attendees’ holistic personal and professional growth by offering wellness and culturally enriching options.”
 This view is further supported in the article by Bree Brostko, with Kindred Hotels and Resorts, who said that “New experiences, whether they be in the new locations, or with new cultures or new food, expand our understanding of the world and our perception of the world.
 This expanded awareness is automatically beneficial for both attendees and companies.
 Employees who leave conferences with experiences can bring new problem-solving perspectives to the workplace.”